Hewlett Harbor, New York: Village government

-As of July 2025, the Mayor of Hewlett Harbor is Dominic Calandrella, the Trustees are Gil Bruh, Hamza Akram, Igor Noble and Lorie Rudister.
+As of July 2025, the Mayor of Hewlett Harbor is Dominic Calandrella, the Deputy Mayor is Gil Bruh and the Trustees are Hamza Akram, Igor Noble and Lorie Rudister.

 Representation in higher government

 Town representation

 Hewlett Harbor is located in the Town of Hempstead's 4th Council District, which as of April 2024 is represented on the Hempstead Town Council by Laura A. Ryder (R–Lynbrook).

 County representation

 Hewlett Harbor is located in Nassau County's 7th Legislative district, which as of April 2024 is represented in the Nassau County Legislature by Howard J. Kopel (R–Lawrence).

 New York State representation

 New York State Assembly

 Hewlett Harbor is located in the New York's 20th State Assembly district, which as of April 2024 is represented in the New York State Assembly by Ari Brown (R–Cedarhurst).